CJParry/parrychris_OneHit_P2/README.md

 - Merging designers 3D background and other designers sprites/animations into project.
 - Getting UI to work - only works in Unity.
 Settled for a coloured sprite indicator to show game state.
 - Getting the camera working with 3D scene.
+- Implementing the first attack move (close-range melee) was difficult, and the learning curve was steep.
+Once the first was done, however, the rest of the moves were done much faster.
-- Team-members using different versions caused a range of issues, such as missing assets.
+- Team-members using different versions of Unity caused a range of issues, such as missing assets.
+Most of the issues were never solved.

 ### Controls && MoveSet:
 #### Blue Player: